lcphill/Parking-docs/Networking-Terms-Glossary.md

 - ARP (address resolution protocol):
    - L2/ethernet' broadcast/response (e.g., what is the MAC for IP 'a.b.c.d'?), noting ethernet uses MAC to transmit.
    - Related: GARP (gratuitous ARP), RARP (reverse ARP) and also see VARP
+   - The ARP cache holds correlated addresses (IP <=> MAC and IF/port)
+   - Proxy-ARP: fabric device forwards packet to remote destination.
+   - Default ARP-timeout is 14400 seconds (4 hours)
+      - Static ARP entries never timeout
+- AS (autonomous system)
-- AS (autonomous system); Also see: BGP
+   - Also see: ASN, BGP, RIR/LIR, IANA
+   - The protocol context is BGP, as administrated from official to organizational to local/private fabric management.
+   - ASNs are assigned, whereby public connected devices are managed officially and local/private fabrics employ private ASNs.
 - ASN (Autonomous System Number)
-   - Also see: DC, POD, L3LS, BGP
+   - Also see: AS, BGP, DC, POD, L3LS
    - Private ASN: contiguous block of 1023 ASNs (16-bit), namely: 64512 through 65534, inclusive.
       - Generally speaking, the fabric should be using private ASNs
    - common-spine/distinct-leaf arrangement